-More information about Go East, Young Dog, Inc. Albany Extension
+About Go East, Young Dog, Inc. Albany Extension

 We have taken over the animal control facility of the city of Berryville, where in the past dogs and cats brought in by animal control were routinely euthanized after 5 days.
 We take in, care for and adopt out all the city's excess animals now, as well as many from neighboring towns and the surrounding rural area.
 There is a Humane Society in the county but their shelter is always at capacity and the wait to get an animal in there can be months, and most are turned away for lack of space.
 Through our efforts, and those of others working in dog rescue, we have virtually eliminated euthanasia in the county.

-Best way to see our pets is online.
+Come Meet Our Pets...Best way to see our pets is online.
 For those in the northwest Arkansas, southwest Missouri area, our facility can be visited by appointment.
 We do not have the staff to maintain regular visitor hours.
 Volunteers are always needed and welcomed.

 Potential adopters must return to us a completed application (email firstname.lastname@example.org for application).
-Following application, a phone interview is conducted and vet references are checked.
+Following application, a phone interview is conducted and references are checked.
 If all checks out and it seems like a good match, a simple adoption contract is executed which specifies that the dog be returned to our care if things don't work out well.
 We have foster families throughout the northeast to take in the dog in such cases.